DaITwone/tutimi-app/README.md

 ## 🎯 What This Is

-A production-ready mobile app that lets customers browse products and enables store owners to manage content directly from their phone—no separate admin website needed.
+A mobile ordering app for a coffee & tea shop, including both a customer storefront and in-app admin tools for daily operations.

-**Customer features:** Browse menu, save favorites, view vouchers, check promotions
+**Customer features:** Browse menu, save favorites, use vouchers, manage profile, and read news with Home notifications.
-**Admin features:** Full CRUD for products, banners, news, and vouchers with image upload
+**Admin features:** Toggle product/voucher availability, update theme/branding, and manage orders (confirm / complete / cancel).
+Advanced permissions and large-scale management are handled via a separate web dashboard.

 ---